-DBL Morphine Sulfate Injection BP contains morphine sulfate pentahydrate which is an opioid and a potential drug of abuse, misuse and addiction.
+Morphine Sulfate contains the opioid morphine and is a potential drug of abuse, misuse and addiction.
 Addiction can occur in patients appropriately prescribed morphine at recommended doses.

 The risk of addiction is increased in patients with a personal or family history of substance abuse (including alcohol and prescription and illicit drugs) or mental illness.
 The risk also increases the longer the drug is used and with higher doses.
 Patients should be assessed for their risks for opioid abuse or addiction prior to being prescribed morphine.